 Martin has also supported the City of the Angels Foundation for a number of years.
 This project is based in Sao Paulo, Brazil and is run by a Catholic priest, Father Pat Clarke.
 This charity helps the street children of Sao Paulo get off the streets and into a safe and caring environment.

 With a strong background in telecommunications, Kam established eBusiness UK Ltd in 1998 to supply e-commerce, e-marketing and website design solutions to SMEs in the North West. eBusiness UK is now renowned as one of Lancashire’s premier digital agencies.
 It specialises in helping businesses generate great investment returns from their online channels.
 With over a dozen years of frontline digital experience, eBusiness UK has delivered over 300 online solutions and won numerous awards along the way.

-Kam is currently the Chair of Governors at Tauheedul Islam Girls’ High School, Chair of Star Academies’ Board of Trustees and Deputy Lieutenant of Lancashire.
+Kam is currently the Chair of Star Academies’ Board of Trustees and Deputy Lieutenant of Lancashire.
 His previous commitments have included being a Director of Business Link, Vice Chairman and Director of the Asian Business Federation and a Director of the East Lancashire Partnership.
 Kam was also a founding member and Chair of the North West Development Agency’s North West Ethnic Minority Business Forum, and also played an integral role in establishing the Department for Trade and Industry’s Ministerial Ethnic Minority Business Forum.

 Appointed: August 2010